-There were many times in college I’d wake up at 3 or 4 a.m. the day an essay was due and start from scratch right then.
+There were so many mornings in college I’d wake up at 3 or 4 a.m. the day an essay was due and start from writing right then.
+No prep, no draft.

 After a hundred years of writing, I’ve finally learned that this practice makes writing a pain.
 It makes it frantic, excruciating, and less quality.

 The trick to creating quality content (well, one of them)?

 You might resist it, thinking you don’t have the time to prepare before you write.
 This mindset plagued me for years, but I’ve learned there are many benefits to making a plan before you write:

 Your writing will be of better quality.
 When you prepare for whatever content you’re creating, whether it’s a blog post, an essay, or a book, you’re likely to have more helpful resources for your readers.
 Your words will be well-crafted, which in turn makes your stuff easier and more enjoyable to read.

 You can write quicker.
 Writing will be a breeze (or more of a breeze) when all of the information you need is right in front of you.
 With an outline, you’ll have a map of what you’re going to write, so you can spend less time staring at the screen without any clue what to say next.

 Editing will take less time.
 Proofreading your posts before you publish them is vital, but it will take less time if you prepare your writing ahead of time.
 Your content will be well-crafted, and then take less time to fix.

 Your blog posts are more likely to answer your readers’ needs.
 Successful blogs serve a purpose.
 When you brainstorm and outline your blog posts, you can be sure you’re not just writing to get something on the page.
 You can ensure that each blog post answers a question or fulfills a need for your audience.